axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 Recently, my team at Microsoft completed a customer engagement that involved managing edge deployments onto factory floors across geographical locations.
 This system needed to support existing workloads migrated from Azure IoT Hub, new workloads for processing IoT data feeds, and machine learning workloads for performing inference to ship intelligence to the edge.

-During this engagement, we built a system to handle this complexity using [Microsoft Kalypso](https://github.com/microsoft/kalypso) to orchestrate GitOps deployments across a fleet of [arc-enabled Kubernetes clusters](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/overview) hosting [Azure IoT Operations](https://learn.microsoft.com/en-us/azure/iot-operations/overview-iot-operations) to support cloud connectivity and IoT device telemetry.
+During this engagement, we built a system to handle this complexity using [Kalypso](https://github.com/microsoft/kalypso) to orchestrate GitOps deployments across a fleet of [arc-enabled Kubernetes clusters](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/overview) hosting [Azure IoT Operations](https://learn.microsoft.com/en-us/azure/iot-operations/overview-iot-operations) to support cloud connectivity and IoT device telemetry.

 This post explains the challenge of fleet configuration management, the role of an automated fleet configuration management system, and describes key considerations for building such a system.